 St Basils has a full range of prevention, accommodation, support and engagement services as well as services which aim to ensure young people develop the skills and have the support needed to move on successfully.

-Accommodation and Support services include: Emergency accommodation (inc. Nightstop schemes), Supported Accommodation and Supported Lodgings.
+Accommodation and Support services include: Emergency accommodation (inc. Nightstop schemes), Supported Accommodation, Supported Lodgings and low cost Appenticeship housing.

-Engagement and Skills services include: Youth Engagement (recently renamed Youth Voice), offering both internal/ local and national opportunities, Learning, Skills and Work services (including Life Skills), the Live And Work initiative in partnership with local NHS Trusts, and Transformational Services delivered in partnership with University of Birmingham.
+Engagement and Skills services include: Youth Engagement (aka Youth Voice), offering both internal/ local and national opportunities, our #YouCan Employability programme, our Life Skills programme, the Live And Work initiative in partnership with local NHS Trusts, St Basils Construction Gateway job agency in partnership with local businesses, and Transformational Services (including MST4Life) delivered in partnership with University of Birmingham.

-Move-on services include: Private Rental Sector service and Floating Support (offered as both a move-on and prevention service).
+Move-on services: Floating Support (offered as both a move-on and prevention service).